Azure Maps + TSI + IoT Hub Hands On Lab Guide

 <script src="https://atlas.microsoft.com/sdk/js/atlas.min.js?api-version=2"></script>

-1. In the body of the page we will add two div tags.
+tags.
 One for hosting a Time Series Insights chart control and the other for hosting an Azure Maps control.
 Add the following to the body of the page:

 <div id="chart1" style="position:relative;width: 50%;height:calc(100vh - 60px); margin-top: 40px;float:left;"></div>